Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Experiments

 \subsubsection{Disparity Interval}

 The selection of the disparity interval determines the sampling density and further affects the inference speed of the model.
 We need to choose the proper disparity interval to achieve a good trade-off in accuracy and speed.
 We set the disparity intervals to 1, 0.5, 0.25, and 0.1, respectively, and then train our model for 50 epochs on the HCI 4D LF benchmark and then evaluate their performance on the validation set.
-The lower part of the \Cref{table:sub} shows the results of the model with different disparity intervals.
-As the disparity interval decreases and the number of samples increases, the accuracy of the model is improved, while the training time also increases.
-Specifically, reducing the disparity interval from 1 to 0.5 improves the BadPix 0.07 and MSE by 0.75 and 0.4, respectively. \Cref{fig:sub} illustrates that the disparity map at the interval of 0.5 is more accurate than the interval of 1 on the heavily occluded region.
-In addition, we find no significant visual difference between the results of disparity interval 0.25 and disparity interval 0.5.
-Consequently, considering the accuracy and speed, we finally choose the disparity interval of 0.5 for further experiments.
+The lower part of Table \ref{table: sub} shows the results of the model with different disparity intervals.
+As the disparity interval decreases and the number of samples increases, the accuracy of the model is improved, while the training time increases as well.
+Specifically, reducing the disparity interval from 1 to 0.5 improves the BadPix 0.07 and MSE $\times$100 by 0.75 and 0.4, respectively.
+Fig. \ref{fig: sub} illustrates that the disparity map at the interval of 0.5 is more accurate than the interval of 1 on the heavily occluded region.
+In addition, we find no significant visual difference between the results of disparity intervals 0.25 and 0.5.
+Therefore, based on the consideration of accuracy and speed, we select a disparity interval of 0.5 in our experiments.